airpair/creating-container-components-part-1-shadow-dom/post.md

     </style>`
 ```

 Wondering about those backticks?
 That's an ECMAScript 6 feature: template strings.
 When we use those we don't have to escape quotes in our `ot-site` HTML and we can use line breaks; it's very convenient for inline markup.
+You'll have to use something like [Traceur](https://github.com/google/traceur-compiler) if you want to use template strings, though.

 ### Composed DOM